-On the road, the Ascent drives predictably like a three-row SUV.
-It's prone to a little bit of float on the highway but for the most part stays controlled and composed in corners.
-It doesn't feel as agile and engaging as the Volkswagen Atlas, but its ride quality is good with bumps well-damped.
+On the road, the Subaru Ascent drives predictably like a three-row crossover SUV.
+It’s prone to a little bit of float on the highway but for the most part stays controlled and composed in corners.
+It doesn’t feel as agile and engaging as the Volkswagen Atlas, but its ride quality is good with bumps well-damped.
 Its steering feels nicely weighted, direct and natural.
-Overall, the Ascent would be long-drive comfortable if not for the CVT's joyless dynamics; it's also a touch loud in terms of wind and road noise.
+Overall, the Ascent would be long-drive comfortable if not for the CVT’s joyless dynamics; it’s also a touch loud in terms of wind and road noise.

 The Road Least Traveled

 Most three-row SUVs spend their downtime in a garage, wheels never leaving the asphalt.
 Subaru’s target audience is a little more active, and the Ascent is primed for adventure.

 All-wheel drive is standard, and it’s a capable and versatile system.
 I drove the Ascent on sand, rocks and dirt, and it remained sure-footed.
 A robust 8.7 inches of ground clearance and the standard X-Mode AWD system helps; it automatically moderates engine, transmission and braking to assist with tricky conditions.
 For example, I climbed a steep, rocky berm, and on the way down, X-Mode’s hill descent control feature automatically moderated the brakes and throttle to assist with a smooth descent.